Staging the living room before you place your home on the real estate market will help your home sell faster and for

 Center area rugs under a conversational grouping of furniture, or use two area rugs to define separate groupings.
 Good rug sizes for groupings like this: 6’ by 9’ rugs or 5’ by 8’ rugs.

 Be sure that the rug you use is large enough to fit the front legs of your sofa and chairs on top of.
 (It’s better if all the legs can fit on the rug, but large area rugs can be expensive!)
 A rug running under furniture creates the impression that a space is larger than it really is.

 If you place an area rug over wall-to-wall carpeting, don’t be surprised when home buyers want to look underneath.
-They’ll think you are covering a massive stain!
+They’ll think you're trying to hide something.

 For area rugs that cover most of the floor, have at least 1 or 2 feet of floor showing between the wall and the rug.
-If the rug goes all the way to the wall, it will give the illusion of “shrinking” the space.
+If the rug goes all the way to the wall, it'lll give the illusion of “shrinking” the space.

 Furniture should be placed into conversation groupings.
-A sofa should have another sofa, or two chairs (of equal visual weight) facing or perpendicular to it.
+Place a sofa across from another sofa, or two chairs (of equal visual weight) facing or perpendicular to it.

 If the living room has a fireplace, center the conversation grouping toward it.
 When you enter the living room, the fireplace should be the first thing you see.

 If the focal point in the living room is a window, face the conversation grouping toward the window where the view can be enjoyed while sitting.
 Keep a clear path from the door to the window as well, so that home buyers can clearly see the view.

 Keep sight lines open to your focal points.
 Don’t block the fireplace or window with a large piece of furniture or a tall tree.

-Furniture, like a media center or bookshelves, should be decluttered before staging the living room.
-Don't try to completely fill the bookshelves-- leave spaces between objects to create an open and airy effect.
+Furniture, like media centers or bookshelves should be decluttered and staged for best effect in your living room designs.
+Leave spaces between objects to create an open and airy effect.